Shivvrat/shivvrat.github.io/_pages/home.md

 ### Welcome!

-I am Shivvrat Arya, a Ph.D. graduate in Computer Science from The University of Texas at Dallas.
-My research lies at the intersection of neurosymbolic AI, probabilistic reasoning, and computer vision.
-I collaborate with [Dr. Vibhav Gogate](https://personal.utdallas.edu/~vibhav.gogate/) and [Dr. Yu Xiang](https://yuxng.github.io/) on several DARPA-funded projects:
+I am Shivvrat Arya, and I earned a Ph.D. in Computer Science from The University of Texas at Dallas.
+My research focused on the intersection of neurosymbolic AI, probabilistic reasoning, and computer vision.
+I collaborated with [Dr. Vibhav Gogate](https://personal.utdallas.edu/~vibhav.gogate/) and [Dr. Yu Xiang](https://yuxng.github.io/) on several DARPA-funded projects.

 - **DARPA** Explainable Artificial Intelligence (XAI)
 - **DARPA** Perceptually-Enabled Task Guidance (PTG)